nordeim/The-Scent-oa5/docs/README_v5.md

-# 🌿 The Scent - Premium Aromatherapy E-commerce Platform (v3.1 - Core Fixes Applied)
+# 🌿 The Scent - Premium Aromatherapy E-commerce Platform (v3.0)

 Welcome to **The Scent**, a modern, full-featured, and beautifully crafted e-commerce platform built to showcase and sell premium natural aromatherapy products.
 This project is designed from the ground up for extensibility, security, and seamless user experience, featuring a custom MVC-inspired PHP architecture.